highbyte/dotnet-6502/docs/systems/apple2/overview.md

 ## Language card

 16 KB of RAM overlaying the ROM space at `$D000`–`$FFFF`, switched by the soft switches at `$C080`–`$C08F`.
-It is always fitted, and at power-on it is invisible: reads come from ROM and writes are protected, so software that never touches `$C08x` sees exactly the 48 KB machine it did before.
+At power-on it is invisible: reads come from ROM and writes are protected, so software that never touches `$C08x` sees exactly the 48 KB machine it would without one.

+On real hardware this was an **expansion card**, normally in slot 0 — not part of a stock Apple II Plus, whose motherboard held at most 48 KB.
+It arrived around 1980 with the Apple Pascal system and became a common upgrade because so much later software wanted 64 KB; the IIe folded the equivalent into the motherboard in 1983, using these same soft switches.
+Here it is **fitted by default** but can be switched off in the configuration dialog, which gives a genuine 48 KB machine — and that is a visible difference, not a cosmetic one: the DOS 3.3 System Master loads Integer BASIC into the card when it finds one, and skips that step when it does not.

 16 KB covers a 12 KB address range because `$D000`–`$DFFF` has **two** independently selected 4 KB banks, while `$E000`–`$FFFF` is a single 8 KB block.